Become a Chicago Lights Tutor and do life-changing work!

 Invest in changing lives with us.

-Every dollar you give goes directly toward empowering youth in need.
+Every dollar you give goes directly toward empowering our participants.